Senyeah/APIEngine/README.md

 - Single quotes `'` are not supported—double quotes (`"`) must be used instead, as in the above examples

-- You cannot declare a file name of `request.php` in the root directory, as this is the file used internally to route requests
+- You cannot have endpoints pointing to `engine/runtime.php` or `engine/request.php`, as these files are used at runtime by APIEngine.

 - All file paths are relative to the project’s root directory—that is `/file` is the same as just `file`